strobe-audio/strobe-hub/README.md

 - [ ] Wrap all zone pids in Zone struct

+- [ ] Fix rebuffering of new receivers

 - [ ] move receiver between zones

 - [ ] No way of getting the currently playing track...
 Should be a method on the zone.
 In fact the current source list behaviour needs work.
 The current song is popped off the source list when played, so it only exists in the db and the zone process.
 But on re-start un-finished songs just pop back to the top of the source-list.
 Gotta think of a consistent way to deal with this.
-It definitely involves some kind of `progress` field on the source record (and a corresponding 'start from this offset' function in the actual playback).

 - [ ] Move all source list manipulations into the zone

 - [ ] zones stop when all receievers removed

+- [ ] rename `Zone` to `Channel` or `Station` -- zones are just static pre-configured playlists. 'zone' is geographic but we want to think of the setup more like 'tuning in' to a particular playlist -- more like a radio station than a room.
+Want to think of the 'zone' system as a way to keep a set of playlists -- we should be light about them -- it's ok to keep loads (say as a way to pop ideas for songs to play later) and then drop some number of receivers on to them to listen.

-- [ ] Fix rebuffering of new receivers
+- [ ] move source list entries between zones

 - [x] use `Ecto.UUID` for all ids in `Otis.State` -- currently we're on
   `:string` but I think this is a mistake